Table of Contents

 Sleep Misadventures

 The American Academy of Sleep Medicine commends getting at least seven hours of sleep.
-Unfortunately, more than a third of Americans don’t.
-According to the Centers for Disease Control and Prevention.
-It is associated with an increased risk of mental anguish and many chronic health conditions, including obesity, diabetes, high blood pressure, heart disease and stroke.
+Inappropriately, more than a 3rd of Americans don’t.
+It is given to the Centers for Disease Control and Prevention.
+It is related to an increased risk of mental anguish and many long-lasting health situations, including obesity, diabetes, high blood pressure, heart disease, and blow.

 Sleep is not only pleasant, then.
 It’s a necessity.
 “Sleep is essential,” says David Leopold, M.D., medical director of Hackensack Meridian Integrative Health & Medicine, the integrative medicine practice of Hackensack Meridian Health, New Jersey’s largest healthcare network.
-“Sleep is when our body maintenances itself.
-If you don’t get enough sleep, you compromise your ability to repair the damage that has been complete to your body.”
+“Sleep is when our body maintains itself.
+If you don’t get enough sleep, you cooperate with your ability to repair the damage that has been completed to your body.”

-According to Leopold, sleep deprivation can also interfere with memory, impair immune function, and disrupt the body’s production and regulation of hormones and neurotransmitters.
+Leopold says sleep deprivation can also interfere with memory, impair immune function, and disturb the body’s production and rule of hormones and neurotransmitters.
 “If you don’t sleep, you mess up your whole physiology,” he continues.
-“It’s almost impossible to be a healthy person if you don’t sleep well and restfully.”
+“It’s almost impossible to be healthy if you don’t sleep well and restfully.”

-Of course, everyone experiences trouble sleeping at some point.
-However, when insomnia lasts more than a few days, what started as a sleep disorder becomes a sleep disorder.
+Of course, everyone experiences distress sleeping at some point.
+However, when sleeplessness lasts over a few days, what started as a sleep disorder becomes a sleep illness.

-The National Institutes of Health have reported that massage therapy can reduce fatigue and improve sleep.
-Built on research compiled by the American Massage Therapy Association.
-Massage has been shown to improve sleep in infants, children, adults and the elderly.
-Such as people with psychiatric disorders, fibromyalgia, cancer, heart disease, low back pain, cerebral palsy and breast disease.
+The National Institution of Health has stated that massage therapy can reduce fatigue and recover sleep.
+They are built on research compiled by the American Massage Therapy Connotation.
+Massage has been shown to recover sleep in infants, children, adults, and the elderly, such as people with psychiatric disorders, fibromyalgia, cancer, heart disease, low back pain, intellectual palsy, and breast disease.

-Anne Williams, director of education for Associated Bodywork & Massage Professionals and author of Spa Bodywork and Teaching Massage, says, “Massage helps people spend more time in deep sleep, the restorative phase in which the body barely relaxes.
+Anne Williams, director of education for Associated Bodywork & Massage Specialists and author of Spa Bodywork and Teaching Massage, says, “Massage helps people apply more time in deep sleep, the curative phase in which the body barely reduces.
 Associated with pain.”

-There are many types of Massage, including common types:
+There are many types of Massage, counting common types:

-- Swedish Massage: This gentle form of Massage uses long strokes, kneading, deep circular motions, vibrations, and tapping to help relax and energise.
+Swedish Massage: This gentle form uses long strokes, kneading, deep circular motions, feelings, and tapping to help relax and invigorate.

-- Deep Massage: This massage technique uses slower, more powerful strokes to target deeper layers of muscle and connective tissue.
-Usually to help relieve muscle damage caused by injury.
+Deep Massage: This technique uses slower, more influential strokes to target deeper muscle and connective tissue layers.
+Usually, it helps relieve muscle damage caused by injury.

-- Trigger Point Massage: This Massage targets areas of tight muscle fibres that can form in the muscles after injury or overuse.
+Trigger Point Massage: This Massage targets areas of tight muscle fibers that can form in the strengths after injury or overuse.

 How is Reflexology Performed for Sleep?